nandp1/nser/README.md

 <!-- badges: end -->

-# NSE has changed their website interface and bhavcopy format, revised `bhav` function coming soon.

-# Latest Version `1.5.1` on Github
+# Latest Version `1.5.3` on Github
+  * Due to change in NSE website interface the `bhav` function has been revised from `1.5.3` and old code is maintained in `bhav1`.
+  * `bhav` downloads bhavcopy from 1 Jan 2020 onwards,
+  * `bhav1` downloads NSE bhavcopy from from 1 Jan 2016 to  05 July 2024.

 ## New Functions
-* `optbanknifty` and `optnifty` to get option chain of BANKNIFTY and NIFTY 50 repsectively.
+* `bhav1`, `optbanknifty` and `optnifty` to get option chain of BANKNIFTY and NIFTY 50 repsectively.
-* Updated function `nseipo`.

 ## NOTE
 `nselive`, `nseopen` `nseindex`, `nsetree`, `optbanknifty` and `optnifty` obtain data from NSE using python scripts.
 Thus, you need to install Python modules `pandas` and `requests` in R,